Exploration of Hepatitis B Virus Infection Dynamics through an Intracellular Model: Model formulation: materials and method

+In equation \eqref{eq_C} as well as in equation \eqref{eq_D}, the term $ k_1e^{-\lambda S_p} D$ represents the recycling of capsids \citep{2015_Murray}.
+The parameters $\delta_d$ and $\delta_{d_L}$ are the natural decay rates of dsDNA and dslDNA-containing capsids, respectively.

-Another portion of newly produced capsids is well-packaged by the viral surface proteins (L, M, and S).
-Surface proteins are produced from the translation of subgenomic RNA (2.4 kb and 2.1 kb mRNA) by ribosomes.
-2.4 kb mRNA is translated into large surface protein whereas translation of 2.1 kb of mRNA leads to middle and small surface proteins.
+HBV surface protein (HBsAg) is one of the key components of this virus.
+HBsAg serves as a critical biomarker in the therapeutic management of HBV infection, with its sustained reduction or loss associated with improved clinical outcomes and often is considered as a indicator of functional cure.
+In this context, \citet{2021_Kadelka} constructed a mathematical model, integrating HBsAg with patient data to assess the time-dependent effectiveness of ARC-520 in inhibiting the production of both HBsAg and HBeAg.
+These proteins are produced by the translation of subgenomic RNAs (2.4 kb and 2.1 kb mRNA) by ribosomes.
+2.4 kb mRNAs are translated into large surface proteins whereas translation of 2.1 kb of mRNAs leads to middle and small surface proteins \citep{2012_Datta}.
 For simplicity, these three surface proteins are referred to as one compartment and designated by $S_p$ in this model.
-The natural decay rate of the surface proteins are denoted by $\delta_{s_p}$.
-The parameter $\lambda_{s_p}$ is considered to be the average translation rate of mRNAs.
-Some portion of S (small) surface proteins forms octahedral spheres (sphere-shaped SVPs), while L (large) and M (medium) surface proteins form empty filaments and filamentous subviral particles (SVPs) via tubular budding and exit from the hepatocytes.
-All subviral particles are non-infectious.
-We denote the combined exit rate of surface proteins by $\eta_{s_p}$.
-The related dynamical equation is given below.
+The natural decay rate of the surface proteins is denoted by $\delta_{s_p}$.
+The parameter $\lambda_{s_p}$ is considered to be the mean value of production rate of surface proteins.
+During the infection, both complete viral particles and SVPs are produced simultaneously and released into the bloodstream.
+SVPs are secreted from the hepatocytes in much larger amounts compared to infectious virions \citep{2020_Tsukuda}.
+SVPs are predominantly composed of viral surface antigens (HBsAg).
+Mainly two types of SVPs are produced: (i) spherical particles measuring 25 nm in diameter, and (ii) filamentous with a diameter of 22 nm, which can differ in length \citep{2013_Gerlich}.
+Spherical SVPs are made of 48 S (small) proteins whereas filamentous SVPs have 1:1:4 protein stoichiometry for L (large), M (medium), and S (small) surface proteins \citep{2009_Short}.
+All of these SVPs are non-infectious in nature.
+We denote the average production rate of SVPs by $\eta_{sp}$.
+Accordingly, the pertinent dynamical equation is outlined below as,

-The well-packaged capsids are released into the extracellular space with release rate $k_2$ from the hepatocytes as infectious Dane particles or complete virions.
-The virions exit via the cell's secretory pathway by exocytosis.
+The matured capsids are released from the infected hepatocytes into the extracellular space or blood as infectious Dane particles or complete virions.
+The virions exit via the cell's secretory pathway by exocytosis \citep{2007_Lambert} and follows the given mathematical relationship:

-where $\delta_v$ is the death rate of viruses.
-The third portion of newly produced capsids is released to the extracellular space without being enveloped by surface proteins.
-It is also important to note that this kind of viral particles are non-infectious.
-In Figure \ref{Figure_schematic representation}, it is shown in step 14, but not considered in this model.
+where $\delta_v$ and $k_2$ characterize the death and release rates of viruses, respectively.
+The governing equation for SVPs can be given by